LianMingshuang/DWB_Covid-19/README.md

 * The project team can not verify accuracy of such data against ground truth

 ## 1. Product 1 - Massachusetts Cases & Resources
-Our team creates a web map to help the Doctor Without Borders organization to display areas of high infection and low resources that would need their help.
-We referred to their activities related COVID-19 in EU and decided to show the information about: coronavirus cases, long term care residences, and acute care hospitals in MA.
+Our team created a web map to help the Doctors Without Borders organization to display areas that would benefit most from their help.
+We referred to their activities related COVID-19 in EU and decided to show the information about: coronavirus cases and deaths, long term care residences, acute care hospitals and community health centers in MA.

 ### Data used:
 •	Town level cases from Mass.gov